gkudelis/gkudelis.github.io/posts/_prime-number-generator.md

 algorithm described by Prof. O'Neill, show how to implement it in Python and make a quick performance comparison with the trial division algorithm.

-I'd like to take the opportunity to thank my friend [Bram Geron](https://bram.xyz/blog/) for his input and help while I was experimenting with some of the different possible implemenetations, working through the differences in complexity and learning about the different tools out there.
+I also want to thank my friend [Bram Geron](https://bram.xyz/blog/) for his input and help while I was experimenting with some of the different possible implemenetations, working through the differences in complexity and learning about the different tools out there.
 At least for me this sort of process